datastaxdevs/workshop-nosqlbench/README.md

 and then another ten between `SELECT`s and further `INSERT`s.

-Now re-launch the above dry run (you may find it convenient to copy the few last lines of the output to a temporary file in the Gitpod editor for an easier comparison):
+Now re-launch the above dry run and look for differences in the output:

 ```bash
 nb cql-keyvalue astra                   \